DLCV-Fall-2024/DLCV-Fall-2024-Final-2-dontlookcanvis/README.md

 ```

 Exp4: 2(+)3(+)4(+):
-Prompt 0, 1, 2: use results from Exp3. (no style needed)
+- Prompt 0, 1, 2: use results from Exp3. (no style needed)
-Prompt 3: Style injection on results from Exp3.
+- Prompt 3: Style injection on results from Exp3.
 ```shell
 $ #TODO: style injection scripts
 ```

-### Attention Clustering Post-processing
+### Attention Clustering Post-processing example
 ```shell
 $ bash scripts/attn_clustering.sh
 ```
+The images are provided under ```source``` folder.

 ### Mix of Show
 For reproduction of mix-of-show results, please clone this repository with ```--recursive``` to download the Mix-of-Show submodule.